Mom arrested after dead baby found in Amazon site’s restroom

 - Facing populist assault, global elites regroup in Davos

+A day later, police said they had found and spoken with the baby’s mother but didn’t say whether she was an Amazon employee to prevent her identity from being revealed.

-They say the baby was full-term or near full-term and the Maricopa County medical examiner will determine the cause of death.
+The baby was full-term or near full-term and was believed to have been born on-site, according to police, who said the Maricopa County medical examiner will determine the cause of death.

+Amazon said in a statement last week that the company was working with police to support the investigation and called the incident “terribly sad and tragic.”

+The company’s massive distribution center on the city’s southwest side is one of several Amazon sites in metro Phoenix.